-The Cortex-M3 has three AHB-Lite ports, the Cortex-M decode logic and master security controller (MSC) logic are generated two or three times in the AHB5 adapter, depending upon the setting of the parameter CODE_MUXED.
-If CODE_MUXED is enabled the code bus mux must be placed between the core and the Cortex-M3/Cortex-M4 AHB5 adapter module.
+The Cortex-M3 has three AHB-Lite ports, the Cortex-M decode logic and master security controller (MSC) logic are generated two or three times in the AHB5 adapter, depending upon the setting of the parameter CODE\MUXED.
+If CODE\MUXED is enabled:

+- The code bus mux must be placed between the core and the Cortex-M3/Cortex-M4 AHB5 adapter module. - The muxed code bus must be connected to the DCode interface of the Cortex-M3/Cortex-M4 AHB5 adapter module.